Akashr-18/Practice_Docker/README.md

 docker push <username>/<reponame>
 ```

-## Ways to create an image
-- 1. Create image using Dockerfile
-- 2. Pull image from DockerHub
-- 3. Create image from Docker container itself.

-- Pulling the image from DockerHub (in interactive mode it provides terminal)
+- 2. Pulling the image from DockerHub (in interactive mode it provides terminal) (Type: Bash)
 ```bash
 docker pull ubuntu
 docker images
 docker run -it ubuntu /bin/bash
 ```
-Or we can directly run the image from DockerHub without pulling (Here anyways it will first check from the local DockerEngine and then goes for DockerHub)
+Or we can directly run the image from DockerHub without pulling (Here anyways it will first check from the local DockerEngine and then goes for DockerHub) (Type: Bash)
 ```bash
 docker run -it kalilinux/kali-rolling /bin/bash
 ```

-- Running image directly from DockerHub
+- Running image directly from DockerHub (Type: Port)
 ```bash
 docker run -p 8080:8080 jenkins/jenkins:lts
 ```